Smit Singh

-Smit Singh (born 18 January 1991) is a State Public Policy Advisor, Strategic Communications Expert, International Sportsperson and was Indian National Congress MLA candidate for Punjab Vidhan Sabha General Elections 2022.
-Singh studied at Somerville College, University of Oxford.
-Smit Singh has led multiple policy reforms implemented by the State Government of Punjab in 2021 along with developing a Public Policy Model for Governance of the State which was publicly accepted and announced to be implemented after constitution of his next Government by Chief Minister of Punjab (India) Charanjit Singh Channi.
+Smit Singh (born 18 January 1991) is an International Sportsperson, Indian National Congress National Spokesperson and National Head for Sports department.
+Singh serves as the Principal Advisor to the Chairperson, Parliamentary Standing Committee on Agriculture, Animal Husbandry and Food Processing, India.
+He has studied at Somerville College, University of Oxford and has also been a research associate at the Oxford India Centre for Sustainable Development.
+Smit Singh has served as the State Public Policy Advisor with Government of Punjab, India, wherein he led multiple policy reforms implemented by the State Government between 2018 and 2022, along with developing a Public Policy Model for the Economic Governance of the State that was publicly announced by the Chief Minister of Punjab (India) Charanjit Singh Channi in February 2022, to be the official manifesto that would be implemented after constitution of the next Government of Punjab.

 International Sports Career

 Smit Singh is an International Skeet Shooter, representing India.
 Singh started his international sporting career by participation in the Asian Shooting Championships, held in Kuwait in December 2007.
 He won his first international medal at Asian Clay Shooting Championships, February 2008.
 Later in the year, he won silver and bronze medal at the South Asian Shooting Championships, November 2008.
 He won India its first world-level medal in skeet shooting with a bronze trophy at International Junior Cup, Orimattila, Finland, July 2011.

 At the ISSF World Cup, Al Ain, United Arab Emirates in April 2013, Smit Singh scored 123 out of 125 in qualifications, equalling the then World and Olympic Record, along with creating a new National Record of India.
 He is also the present National Games champion, having won two gold medals at the 35th National Games, Kerala, in February 2015.

 After taking a year long break to study at the University of Oxford, in 2018 Smit returned to better his qualification score to 124 out of 125, becoming India Rank 1 again.
-He subsequently represented India at the Commonwealth Games 2018 held in Gold Coast, Australia and was the only Indian who qualified for the finals in Skeet Men’s Event.
+He subsequently represented India at the Commonwealth Games 2018 held in Gold Coast, Australia and was the only Indian who qualified for the finals in Skeet Men's Event.

 Apart from Asian Games, Commonwealth Games and World Championships in over a decade long career in international sports, Singh participated in numerous other international championships for the Indian National Team.

 On 9 July 2019, Smit Singh was awarded the Maharaja Ranjit Singh Award for his contribution in the field of sports (the Government of Punjab‘s highest civilian honour).